 Clayton Osbon, the JetBlue Airways Corp.
-(JBLU) pilot arrested in March after his erratic behavior led to the diversion of a flight, pleaded not guilty to a charge that he interfered with his flight crew.
+(JBLU:US) pilot arrested in March after his erratic behavior led to the diversion of a flight, pleaded not guilty to a charge that he interfered with his flight crew.

 Osbon entered the plea today before U.S. Magistrate Judge Clinton Averitte in Amarillo, Texas, after a June 15 hearing in which he was found mentally fit to stand trial by mutual agreement of the prosecution and defense.
 Osbon told the court in April that he would rely on an insanity defense.